Meet Our Team

 Counseling Services.

-Erin's current clinical emphasis is working with adult populations experiencing Attention-Deficit/Hyperactivity Disorder (ADHD), Depressive Disorders, Anxiety Disorders, Obsessive-Compulsive and Related Disorders, and Trauma- and Stressor-Related Disorders.
-She is well-versed in a range of therapeutic modalities, including Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), and Eye Movement Desensitization and Reprocessing (EMDR).
-These modalities allow her to tailor her approach to each individual's specific needs.
-Additionally, she has experience in spiritual counseling, offering a holistic approach to her clients' well-being.
+In her clinical practice, Erin focuses on working with adults dealing with Attention-Deficit/Hyperactivity Disorder (ADHD), Depressive Disorders, Anxiety Disorders, Obsessive-Compulsive and Related Disorders, and Trauma- and Stressor-Related Disorders.
+She is proficient in a variety of therapeutic modalities, including Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), and Eye Movement Desensitization and Reprocessing (EMDR).
+Her diverse skill set allows her to tailor her therapeutic approach to meet the unique needs of each client.

-As a clinician, Erin is dedicated to creating a safe and welcoming environment for her clients to openly discuss their goals, concerns, and needs.
-She believes in delving deep into the core issues that may impact everyday functioning, even those that may go unnoticed.
-With her support and knowledge, Erin empowers her clients, believing that everyone has the potential to heal and live their best life.
+Erin is deeply committed to creating a safe and welcoming environment for her clients.
+She believes in exploring the core issues that may impact everyday functioning, even those that may not be immediately apparent.
+With a compassionate and empowering approach, Erin works to support her clients in their journey toward healing, helping them realize their full potential and live their best lives.

-Holly's background as a Licensed Master of Social Worker (LMSW) showcases her professional expertise and commitment to providing effective and compassionate support to a diverse range of individuals.
+Holly's background as a Licensed Professional Mental Health Counselor (LPMHC) showcases her professional expertise and commitment to providing effective and compassionate support to a diverse range of individuals.
 With experience spanning from adolescents to late adulthood, she has encountered and assisted individuals grappling with various challenges and life stages.

 As a mother herself, Holly brings a unique perspective to her work by understanding firsthand the complexities and impact of the role of motherhood on a person's mental well-being.
 This personal experience allows her to connect with her clients on a deeper level, providing them with a safe and supportive environment to discuss their concerns and challenges.